Welder Career Information

 How to Get Started in the Field

 While there are many dedicated programs offered at technical schools, trade schools, colleges, and even universities, there are also a number of other routes available for following this career path.
 Not all employers require a formal education.
-Without one, however, your employment opportunities are likely to be very limited.
+Without one, however, your employment opportunities are likely to be very limited because welding certification—or at least some education—is a common job requirement.

 If you are still in high school, you can begin by taking as many shop-type classes as possible, including welding, metal fabrication, and anything else related to the field.
 You should also focus on math and science.
 While these courses will not be sufficient for an entry-level position, they can give you the chance to explore the practice and allow you to gain a clearer idea of what's entailed in this vocation.